Deflated, depleted Jaguars defense faces high-scoring Bucs

 Then they looked at the injury report.

-The Jaguars (4-7) likely will be without safety Ronnie Harrison (concussion) and linebacker Myles Jack (knee) against the Buccaneers (4-7) on Sunday.
-Those are troubling injuries that are expected to land an undrafted rookie and a street free agent their first career starts against one of the NFL’s highest-scoring offenses.
+The Jaguars (4-7) will be without safety Ronnie Harrison (concussion) and could be without linebacker Myles Jack (knee) against the Buccaneers (4-7) on Sunday.
+Those are troubling injuries that might land an undrafted rookie and a street free agent their first career starts against one of the NFL’s highest-scoring offenses.

 The mounting injuries could be problematic against Tampa Bay, which is averaging 28.4 points a game and coming off a 35-22 victory at Atlanta.